 Which Way to Hike?

 This is a point-to-point hike, not a loop so you will have to decide whether you want to travel eastbound or westbound.

 The hike connects the towns of Cashapampa and Vaqueria.
 The Classic Santa Cruz Trek begins in Cashapampa and hikes to Vaqueria, but since we were going solo, we opted to hike it in reverse for a few reasons:

 - Since we were carrying all of our gear (don’t miss my trekking packing list), we’d be better off starting at a higher altitude (3,700m in Vaqueria vs 2,900m in Cashapampa) and we could get to Punta Union quicker (the hardest part).

-- Using public transport it is simply easier to start in Vaqueria on the first day (a good four hours of travel to reach the trailhead), and easier to return to Caraz from Cashapampa, even if you’re arriving in the afternoon.
-If you end in Vaqueria in the afternoon, you may need to spend the night there.
+- Using public transport, it is simply easier to start in Vaqueria on the first day (a good four hours of travel to reach the trailhead), and easier to return to Caraz from Cashapampa, even if you’re arriving in the afternoon.
+If you end the hike in Vaqueria in the afternoon, you may need to spend the night there.

 Santa Cruz Trek from Vaqueria to Cashapampa

 So we’ll be outlining the trek by starting in Vaqueria.

 We started in Caraz, but whether you’re starting in Huaraz or Caraz, the first step is to get to the town of Yungay.
 It was a 30-minute ride from Caraz and cost 2 soles per person.